Table of Contents

-- compensation given to employees in cases of diseases, death of close relatives and other
+- compensation was given to employees in cases of diseases, death of close relatives, and other

-- compensation given to owners for expropriation made by the state in the public interest
+- compensation was given to owners for expropriation made by the state in the public interest

 - income exempt on the basis of international agreements ratified by the Albanian Parliament